geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 6. Select the third icon, the plus (+) sign, to display the **Insert** pane.
 The **Insert** pane display different components that can be added to an app.
 Scroll down through the list of components to familiarize yourself with what can be added, but do not add anything at this time.
 When you are done, select the **X** to close the pane.

-7. Select the fourth icon, the database icon, to display the **Data Sources** pane.
+7. Select the fourth icon, the database icon, to display the **Data** pane.
 This pane displays the source used in the current app, which is the **Service Desk Requests** list.
 From here you can add additional data sources to your app if you desire (you will not do so for the Service Request Ticketing app).
 Select the **X** to close the pane.

 8. Select the final icon to display the **Advanced Tools** pane, which is currently empty because it’s under development.
 Select the **X** to close this pane.